 The formatted content in slow query logs can be downloaded.

 V2.6.5 released on December 30, 2020

-The global limit feature can be applied to the total number of data points that are returned for your query request.
+The global limit feature can be applied to the total number of data points that are returned for your query.

-Hints can be pushed down to improve query efficiency.
+Hints can be pushed down to make queries efficient.

 The following issue is fixed: The query result is empty due to a null pointer exception in your query.